Updated November 2025

 All members of the University are strongly encouraged to sign up for UB Alert via the site above.
 By signing up for UB Alert, members of the UB community can expect to receive quick and accurate information during an urgent situation, including changes in essential services, whether it's an incident on campus, or severe weather that affects university operations.
 Alerts can be sent to your phone and/or email.

+If you are not covered under the health insurance policy of your spouse, parent, domestic partner, etc. you must obtain health insurance coverage.
 The university has provided several resources to ensure that students have the necessary resources and information to make knowledgeable decisions about health insurance coverage.
 Please visit the Find an Insurance Plan page on the university website for steps and information.

 The AADOCR is an organization of dental researchers, including faculty and students/residents at dental institutions throughout the United States.
 Its purpose is to promote dental research and allow transmission of research findings in a timely manner.
 For further information, contact the chair of the Buffalo chapter or visit the AADOCR website.